-Writers tend to put some real thought into their title.
+Writers tend to put some real thought into their titles.
 For online content, titles are important for both readers and search engines.
 That makes them double important!
 If you use WordPress and our Yoast SEO plugin, you insert the post’s title in the post title input field.
 Your title will appear as an H1 heading on top of your post.
 But Yoast SEO also offers possibilities to edit and improve your SEO title separately.
 Why is that?
 What’s the difference?
-And how should you edit your SEO title?
-I’ll explain it in this post.
+And how can you edit it?
+I’ll explain in this post.

 Two input fields

 For some of you this will be obvious, but let’s take a look at where to find the input fields for both titles.
 The input field for your post title – the same as your H1 heading – can be found on top of the page or post editor in WordPress.

-You can find the input field for the SEO title in the Yoast SEO metabox, which appears underneath the post input field.
-To edit the SEO title, you need to click on the edit snippet button.
-The snippet preview will then open.
-The snippet preview offers you three input fields.
+You can find the input field for the SEO title in the Yoast SEO meta box, which appears underneath the post input field.
+To edit this title, you need to click on the edit snippet button.
+The Google preview will then open.
+The Google preview offers you three input fields.
 The first one is the input field to edit your SEO title.
 Beneath the input field you’ll – hopefully – see a green bar.
-That’s to say, it will be green if your SEO title is well-optimized.
-If it’s orange or red you should put some effort in improving it.
-As you can see, the SEO title shows the various variables (in purple) it will use to create the eventual title that will show in the search engines.
+That’s to say, it will be green if this title is well-optimized.
+If it’s orange or red you should put some effort into improving it.
+As you can see, the input field shows the various variables (in purple) it will use to create the eventual title that will show in the search engines.

 Purpose of the post title and the SEO title

-It is important to realize that your SEO title doesn’t have the same purpose as the title of your post or page.
+It is important to realize that your SEO title doesn’t have the same purpose as the title of your post or page (your H1 heading).
 Your post title is meant for people that are already on your site.
 It’s telling them what your post or page is about.
 Your SEO title, on the other hand, is meant for people who are not on your website yet.
 It will be shown to people in the search engines.
 It will be the title of your snippet in Google – that’s why it’s in the snippet preview.
-The purpose of your SEO title is to make people click on the snippet, come to your website and read your post or buy your product.
+The purpose is to make people click on the snippet, come to your website and read your post or buy your product.

 What does Yoast SEO automatically do?

 Without doing anything, Yoast SEO will generate an SEO title based on the title of your post, the H1 heading.
-It will also put your site’s name in the SEO title.
-If you don’t put your site’s name in your SEO title, Google will do this for you.
+It will also put your site’s name in this title.
+If you don’t (or our plugin doesn’t), Google will do this for you.
 Yoast SEO will make sure your title isn’t too long – you’ll get a notice if your title is too long.
 At Yoast, we use a small bullet to separate the post title from the site name, but you could also use a dash, for example.

 You can set the way you want to generate your SEO title in the Search Appearance section of Yoast SEO.
 If you do that, all your post titles will be generated in the exact same way.
-But, as described above, you can also edit the SEO title separately for a post.
-In the next paragraph we’ll explain in which cases you’d want to do that.
+But, as described above, you can also edit this title separately for a post.
+In the next paragraph, we’ll explain in which cases you’d want to do that.

 Should you edit the SEO title?